udacity-om/ud_self_driving_car_engineer/CarND-Vehicle-Detection/project_writeup.md

 ####1.
 Extracting HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the file classifier.ipynb

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading in all the `vehicle` and `non-vehicle` images(cell 3, classifier.ipynb).
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

-I then explored different color spaces and their channels.
+I then explored different color spaces and their channels(cell 22, classifier.ipynb).
 Below is the image showing the best channels of each color space:

 ![alt text][image2]

-After going through the forum, I decided to use YCrCb color space.
+After going through the forum, I decided to use YCrCb color space(cell 23, classifier.ipynb).
 Below is the image showing the YCrCb color space(channel Y to visualize better) for car and non-car images:

 ![alt text][image3]

-I then explored `skimage.hog()` with parameters: `orientations=10`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` on different color spaces and below is the result:
+I then explored `skimage.hog()`(using the helper function `get_hog_features()`) with parameters: `orientations=10`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` on different color spaces and below is the result(cell 15, classifier.ipynb):

 ![alt text][image4]

-I also explored `skimage.hog()` on color space YCrCb(Y channel) with parameters `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` and different `orientations`:
+I also explored `skimage.hog()` on color space YCrCb(Y channel) with parameters `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` but with different `orientations`(cell 17, classifier.ipynb):

 ![alt text][image5]

 ####2.
 Final choice of HOG parameters.

-I tried various combinations of color spaces and parameters as shown in the above section. `YCrCb` looks better and is also recommended in forums. `orientations=10` does a good job so I decided to use 10 instead of higher orientation as it would increase the features with no additional information.
+I tried various combinations of color spaces and parameters as shown in the above section. `YCrCb` looked better and is also recommended in forums. `orientations=10` does a good job so I decided to use 10 instead of higher orientation as it would increase the features with no additional information.

-Here is an example using the `YCrCb` color space(Y channel) and HOG parameters of `orientations=10`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` for car and non-car image:
+Here is an example using the `YCrCb` color space(Y channel) and HOG parameters of `orientations=10`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` for car and non-car image(cell 20, classifier.ipynb):

 ![alt text][image6]

 ####3.
 Training a classifier using selected HOG and color features.

+The extracted features were normalized using `StandardScaler()` from `sklearn` package and then split into training and testing datasets(cell 4, classifier.ipynb).

 I used grid search to select the best SVM classifier.
 The parameters used are `{'kernel':('linear', 'poly', 'rbf', 'sigmoid'), 'C':[1, 5, 10, 15]}`.
 The grid search resulted in `{'C': 5, 'kernel': 'rbf'}` as the best parameters with mean score 0.99465.
 This best classifier gave a test score of 0.99634.
-I then saved the required parameters in `classifier_params.pkl` file.
+I then saved the required parameters in `classifier_params.pkl` file(cell 8,9,10 and 24, classifier.ipynb).

 ###Sliding Window Search